StevenJokess/d2l-en-read/CV_SemSeg/U-Net.md

 You will first implement the contracting blocks for the contracting path.
 This path is the encoder section of the U-Net, which has several downsampling steps as part of it.
 The authors give more detail of the remaining parts in the following paragraph from the paper (Renneberger, 2015):

 The contracting path follows the typical architecture of a convolutional network.
 It consists of the repeated application of two 3 x 3 convolutions (unpadded convolutions), each followed by a rectified linear unit (ReLU) and a 2 x 2 max pooling operation with stride 2 for downsampling.
 At each downsampling step we double the number of feature channels.

+## Final Layer

+Now you will write the final feature mapping block, which takes in a tensor with arbitrarily many tensors and produces a tensor with the same number of pixels but with the correct number of output channels.
+From the paper (Renneberger, 2015):

+At the final layer a 1x1 convolution is used to map each 64-component feature vector to the desired number of classes.
+In total the network has 23 convolutional layers.

 ```py
 # [2]